No, we do not focus exclusively on ballet. While we are rebuilding the ballet program, we continue to emphasize all types of classes.

 Our marley floors were donated by a large studio in Lawrence that upgraded their floors and discarded their previously used, but still serviceable, flooring.
 We appreciate their generosity!

 Yes!
-We host a combined winter holiday performance that includes Themes and Variations from Nutcracker’s Land of Sweets for Ballet students and a Holiday Spectacular featuring All Stars and Choir.
+We host a combined winter holiday performance that includes Themes and Variations from Nutcracker’s Land of Sweets performed by Ballet Company and Junior Ballet Company students and a Holiday Spectacular featuring Dance Troupe, Tumble Team, and Choir.

 Yes!
 We offer four- to six-week classes for a range of dance styles.
 Depending on the demand for these classes, we hope to provide an absolute beginners dance technique class so that older beginner students can accelerate their skills and be ready for higher level classes with their peers.
 Please contact us with ideas for other short-term classes that you would be interested in!

 Yes!
 We understand that creative arts education costs can be a challenge for family budgets.
-A group of dedicated BCCA parents has established a nonprofit, 501(c)3 organization called "Friends of Baldwin City Creative Arts."
+A group of dedicated BCCA parents has established a nonprofit, 501(c)3 organization called "Friends of Baldwin City Creative Arts Club."
 This group organizes events for families to earn funds to support their own students and to raise funds for our scholarship programs (see below).
 The group relies on an active board as well as parent volunteers for events.
-Please watch your email for opportunities to get involved or contact the studio for more information.
+Please reach out to get involved!

 Yes!
 We are committed to providing a welcoming and positive environment for all families and want to ensure equitable possibilities for students from all backgrounds.
-We are still finalizing the application process for our need based scholarship program and a fund for dance shoes, dance attire, and other necessary equipment for our classes including pointe shoes.
+Friends of BCCA manages an application process for our need based scholarship program and a fund for pointe shoes.
 Contact the studio for information about these programs.
 Classes also decrease in price for students who take higher numbers of classes, and there are programs for families of BCCA staff to help with tuition.